triblondon/ada.is/app/_posts/2015-07-13-immutable.md

 myVar;
 // 1
-// this variable is still hanging around even though we should be done with it myFunc(2);
+// this variable is still hanging around even though we should be done with it

+myFunc(2);
+// 2
 // this function is also still around even though we should be done with it.

+// To restrict scope in ES5 one would use an IIFE
+// (Immediately-Invoked Function Expression)

+(function () {
+	var scopedVar = 2;
+	scopedVar;
+	// 2
+})();

+scopedVar;
+// ReferenceError: scopedVar is not defined

 {% endhighlight %}

-### Immutability
+### The Immutability of Const,

-The property that we are interested in is that it is constant.
+The property of const that differentiates it from `let` is that it is constant.
 What that means is that value assigned to it will not change if it is updated.

 {% highlight js %}
 const myVar = 2;